 Twin head compression bending is a fast method to make parts that have two bends, such as solar frames, chair handles, and furniture frames.

 Rotary draw bending

 Rotary draw bending can create more complex, multiple bend parts, via CNC control, with or without a mandrel.
-This is best for applications that require multiple bends per part in close proximity to each other, or different radii bends for each.
-Ideal products for this type of bending, include swing set frames, and trailer side-rails.
+This is best for applications that require multiple bends per part in close proximity to each other, or different radii bend for each.
+Ideal products for this type of bending, include swing set frames, and trailer side rails.

-Roller or three-roll bending pushes an extrusion around three different rollers placed in a triangle, and slowly moves the component across the power-driven rollers to create a curve This will bend extrusions in a large radius, and can roll a fully circular part.
+Roller or three-roll bending pushes an extrusion around three different rollers placed in a triangle and slowly moves the component across the power-driven rollers to create a curve This will bend extrusions in a large radius and can roll a fully circular part.
 Compared to stretch forming, tolerances are looser and quality is not as great, but tooling cost is less and bends are programmable.
-Boat gunnels, trim components, bumpers, and signage trim are common product components made from using roller and three-roll bending equipment.
+Boat gunnels, trim components, bumpers, and signage trim are common product components made by using the roller and three-roll bending equipment.